Medieval literature, history and culture, c. 1000-1550

 ♦ National identities and ideologies in the Middle Ages

 I work on the literature, history and culture of England during the high and later middle ages.
 My early research focused on the multilingual environment which produced the flowering of fictional and historiographical writing in post-Conquest England, in Latin, French and English; and on the development of English national identity and literary history.
 My first book, Fiction and History in England, 1066-1200, is a study of the ideologies of national identity, the genres of romance and chronicle, and the colonial discourses of the English in medieval Ireland.
 In 2009 I was awarded a Philip Leverhulme Prize, which enabled me to take teaching leave 2010-12.
 In 2015 I published Early Fiction in England: From Geoffrey of Monmouth to Chaucer, a Penguin Classics volume of high medieval texts in new translations and editions, intended both for students and the general reader.
 During 2015/16 I held a Leverhulme Research Fellowship, and in April 2016 was the Morton Bloomfield Visiting Fellow in medieval literature at the English Department of Harvard University.
-My volume for the Penguin Monarchs series, Richard II, came out in January 2016.
+My volume for the Penguin Monarchs series, Richard II, came out in January 2016 and will be reissued in paperback in 2018.
 Following the July conference Conquest: 1016, 1066, marking the 950th anniversary of the Norman Conquest and 1000th anniversary of Danish conquest, a volume of specially commissioned essays is now in progress.

 Recent articles (see also the Symplectic-linked list of publications to the right):